-In the context of schools Restorative Practices is based on proactive, community building that strengthens culture and climate between and among teachers, scholars, adult supporters and administration.
-Restorative Practices, including Circles, are a great tool for classroom learning and management, and will increase trust within the school community.
-Using RJ to address conflict shifts away from punitive responses like suspension and exclusion to approaches that foster healing and help scholars and staff address underlying causes of harm.
-Utilizing RJ philosophy and practices in schools can lead to lower rates of truancy and suspension, and higher rates of scholar achievement and graduation.
+In the context of schools, Restorative Practices is based on proactive, community building that strengthens culture and climate between and among teachers, scholars, adult supporters and administration.
+Restorative Practice, including Circles, are a great tool for classroom learning and management, and will increase trust within the school community.
+Using Restorative Practices to address conflict shifts away from punitive responses like suspension and exclusion to approaches that foster healing and help scholars and staff address underlying causes of harm.
+Utilizing Restorative Practices philosophy and approaches in schools can lead to lower rates of truancy and suspension, and higher rates of scholar achievement and graduation.